rodrigomasiniai/GenAIChatIniciante/README.md

 - Chat with your documents by asking questions on a user friendly web app.
 - Summarize your documents.
 - Too many links or contacts?
 Access them easily.
-- Create your own custom domain/topic e.g., development errors you would like to trace.
+- Create your own custom domain/topic to chat with e.g., development errors you would like to trace.
 - Supports different NLP models from Hugging Face.
 - No API keys required!

-Here is an example where the bot answers a sample question on transformers:
+An example where the bot answers some sample questions:

 <div align="center">
     <img src="data/images/question.jpg" alt="ChatDOCx" width="600"/>